 Out of the 5 fast circadian genes, it is possible that only 1 is also making the fast change in the same time window that we run the exercise experiment; the other 4 will be peaking in another time window around the clock.

-Thus in this hypothetical example, out of the 100 fast-acting features, only 1 is confounded by fast-acting circadian pattern in the same window, assuming that the magnitude of its circadian pattern is on par with the exercise-induced effect.
+Thus, in this hypothetical example, out of the 100 fast-acting features, only 1 is confounded by fast-acting circadian pattern in the same window, assuming that the magnitude of its circadian pattern is on par with the exercise-induced effect.

 This one feature would benefit from the PASS1C data, assuming that we are not hampered by the potential batch effects.